10 Essential Tax Tips for Photographers

 When you launch your photography business, one of the first foundational decisions you’ll make is how to structure it legally.
 This isn’t just paperwork—it affects everything from your personal liability to how much you pay in taxes.
 Getting this right from the start can save you a lot of headaches down the road.

-Sole Proprietorship vs. LLC
+Choosing Between a Sole Proprietorship and an LLC

 A sole proprietorship is the most straightforward path.
 It’s the default structure if you start working for yourself and don’t register as anything else.
 While it’s simple to manage—your business income is just reported on your personal tax return—it offers zero legal separation.
 This means if your business faces a lawsuit, your personal assets, like your home or car, could be at risk.
 An LLC, or Limited Liability Company, creates a formal barrier between your business and personal finances.
 It gives you crucial liability protection, but it does require more formal setup and record-keeping.
 Making the right choice early on is a key part of your overall business accounting and management strategy.

-How Your Business Structure Impacts Your Taxes
+How Your Business Type Changes Your Tax Bill

 Your business structure directly shapes your tax responsibilities.
 As a sole proprietor or a single-member LLC, the IRS views you as self-employed.
 This means you’re responsible for paying your own income taxes throughout the year, since you don’t have an employer withholding them for you.
 You’ll also pay self-employment tax, which covers your Social Security and Medicare contributions.
 This tax is 15.3% of your net earnings—a figure that can surprise new business owners who are used to splitting this cost with an employer.
 Understanding these tax obligations is critical for keeping your finances healthy and avoiding any unwelcome surprises when tax season arrives.